 - Letters of Recommendation: Three (3) letters of recommendation, including at least two (2) from professional colleagues or college/university faculty who can attest to the candidate’s potential for advanced study and research.
 Letters can be submitted via the CSDCAS recommender portal.

 - Resume: Resume is optional.

-The AuD program is a full-time, residential program spread over a four-year period.
-Students complete a series of clinical externships at the Montclair State University Center for Hearing and Balance and externships at a variety of sites in the New Jersey – New York area including hospitals, schools for the deaf and private practices.
-The program requirements include a minimum of 118 semester credit hours: a minimum 64 semester hours in the academic core, 27 semester credit hours in the clinical practicum sequence, 2 credits of online grand rounds, 8 credits of directed research, a seminar in university teaching and a seminar in clinical preceptorship, a practicum in university teaching and 4 credits of non-core courses;
+The AuD program is a full-time, residential program spread over a four-year period (11 semesters).
+Students complete a series of clinical externships at the Montclair State University Center for Hearing and Balance, externships at a variety of sites in the New Jersey-New York area; including hospitals, schools for the deaf, and private practices.

-- Speech and voice screening provided by the clinical staff in the Speech-Language Pathology program.
+- A speech and voice screening provided by the clinical staff in the Speech-Language Pathology program;